ci-tz/my-gadget/storage trace/Trace Editor/README.md

 # Trace Editor

+Please keep in mind that **every trace must be preprocessed first** before getting into script's another functionalities.

 To run, access the `trace-editor.py` in the root directory.

 Before running, create 2 symlinks/folders inside this directory: